ankitaggarwal64/Time-Series-Sales-Forecasting-for-Agricultural-Equipments/README.md

 	- Univariate_ARIMA.ipynb: implmentation of ARIMA for forecasting
 	- Multivariate_Regression_with_ARIMA.ipynb: implementation of SARIMAX for forecasting and results comparison
 	- results_summary: snapshot of model results comparison summary
+	- \data
+		- AG Industry_2017-02-13.xlsx: raw data file with sales of many products
+		- Dictionary.xlsx: description of indices lables
 		- combined_sales_ind.csv: consolidated data file for sales and indices
-	- Dictionary.xlsx: description of indices lables

 ## Dependencies <a name="Dependencies"></a>

 - Python 3.*